drinkingatesriuc/expert-drinking/README.md

 Writing a guide is hard.
 It's harder when your either coding or drinking.
 So let's crowdsource this!

 If the guide is completed, an attempt to publish it as an ebook may be made.
-The profits will be donated to GISCorps, unless the profits are so huge that I could quit my daytime GIS-job and live off the ebook profits.
+I will use the profits* to buy alcohol for people at geospatial conferences.
+I might live off the ebook profits if I have too.  (* We're talking about $100 at best)

 @drunkarcpy will have the final say in all things.